fhnishida/StarlinkAmazon/README.md

 #### Step 2 — Download raw data

-Follow the instructions in [Downloading Datasets](#2-downloading-datasets) and place all files in the `datasets/` directory as described there.
+Follow the instructions in [2.
+Downloading Datasets](#2-downloading-datasets) and place all files in the `datasets/` directory as described there.

 #### Step 3 — Set the working directory